webix-hub/docs/data/api/refs/ui.property.md

 - api/link/ui.property_render.md - renders the specified item or the whole component
 - api/link/ui.property_resize.md - adjusts the view to a new size
 - api/link/ui.property_scrollto.md - scrolls the data container to a certain position
-- api/ui.property_setvalues.md - sets values into all the form inputs
+- api/ui.property_setvalues.md - sets values into the inputs of a form/toolbar/property sheet control
 - api/link/ui.property_show.md - makes the component visible
 - api/ui.property_showitem.md - 'scrolls' the table to make the specified row visible
 - api/link/ui.property_sync.md - allows you to sync two copy of data (all or just a part of it) from one DataCollection to another